Calthorpe F.C.

 Calthorpe was an English association club based in Birmingham.

 History

-The club gave its foundation date as 1873.
+The club was informally founded in October 1873, its first formal meeting being held on 23 November that year.
 The club's name came from its original home ground at Calthorpe Park.

-The club was founded by legal clerks in Birmingham, led by two Scotsmen who had recently arrived in Birmingham; John Carson and John Campbell Orr, both from Glasgow, and both of whom had experience in football, Carson with Queen's Park and Campbell Orr at St Andrews University in 1868-70.
+The club was founded by legal clerks in Birmingham, led by two Scotsmen who had recently arrived in Birmingham; John Carson and John Campbell Orr, both from Glasgow, and both of whom had experience in football, Carson with Queen's Park and Campbell Orr (albeit under the rugby union code) at St Andrews University in 1868–70.
 The club was occasionally referred to as the Birmingham Clerks Association in its first matches.
+Carson was the club's first chairman and Campbell Orr its first secretary.

 Campbell Orr claimed that not only was Calthorpe the first club in Birmingham, but for one season the only association club, and its only matches were between club members.
-From at least 1874 it was playing matches against other sides in the town.
+In November 1873, Campbell Orr had a letter published in the local press, following which a number of other clubs were founded in and around the town.
+Calthorpe's earliest recorded matches against other sides in the town come from 1874.

 Role in rise of Aston Villa

 In 1878, Archie Hunter, already well known as a footballer in Scotland, came to Birmingham for work, and, knowing about the Calthorpe club from its friendly games with Queen's Park, resolved to join.
 According to Hunter:

 The explanation does not deal with the Calthorpe club also being run by 'brither Scots'.
 Calthorpe however was a resolutely amateur club, while one of Hunter's team-mates at Third Lanark was J.J.
 Lang, considered the first-ever professional footballer.